lumeland/lume.land/docs/configuration/config-file.md

 only difference is that pages with the value `draft: true` will be included in the build (otherwise, they would be ignored).
 This value can be used also to load or configure plugins depending on the environment.
-For example: minify the Javascript code only in production mode.
+For example: minify the JavaScript code only in production mode.

 ```ts
 const site = lume({